Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/README.md

 | ![Login screen](./images/MobileApp_Login.png) | ![Conversations List](./images/MobileApp_Conversations_List.png) | ![Conversation Stream](./images/MobileApp_Conversation_Stream.png) |

-## Server to server sample
+## Advanced Desktop Application Sample
 ---

+It's an advanced example of Instant Messaging for **`Windows`** (using `WPF`) [Advanced sample](https://github.com/Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/tree/master/Windows_WPF/WPF_InstantMessaging)

+WORKS IN PROGRESS:
+For the moment you can see Favorites and Conversations list, with presence, avatar and nb of unread messages.

+## Server to server (S2S) sample
+---

 It's important to read this [guide](https://hub.openrainbow.net/#/documentation/doc/sdk/csharp/guides/035_events_mode) first to understand what is a S2S application and the architecture associated.

 This [sample](https://github.com/Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/tree/master/S2S) permits to understand how to use this SDK in Server to server context.
 It's better first to understand how the use SDK using small examples.

-This [sample](https://github.com/Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/tree/master/S2S) is based on `Instant Messaging` sample using S2S event mode
+This [sample](https://github.com/Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/tree/master/S2S) is based on `Instant Messaging` [sample](https://github.com/Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/tree/master/Windows_NetFwk/InstantMessaging) but using S2S event mode.